Paulmicha/common-web-tools/README.md

 **NB** : Currently, no exit codes are used in any top-level entry points listed below.
 These scripts (and all those sourced in the "main shell") use `return` instead of `exit`.

-This is important to note in case you're adding your own custom scripts to override and/or complement parts of CWT, because unless you really mean to close the *current shell* (i.e. close the terminal window), you have 2 options :
+Regarding ways to alter the execution of existing scripts and/or its order, the pattern "Autoload" usually means :

-- Also use `return` when working in the main shell scope - i.e. in your custom scripts autoloaded from `cwt/custom/overrides` and `cwt/custom/complements`
+- Use `return` when working in the main shell scope - i.e. in your custom scripts autoloaded from `cwt/custom/overrides` and `cwt/custom/complements`
-- Wrap customizations in functions (or subshells)
+- Wrap customizations in functions or subshells

 ### Initialize local instance env settings